 This gives you the chance to add value to your customers through blog posts and helps you rank and index faster for improved SEO results.

 While you can use social ads to drive traffic, most of your linking can be organically grown through simply creating great content.
 In fact, with the right content approach, you may even earn shares that translate to even more eyes, traffic, and links!

 Driving traffic to your website isn’t the only way to make sales anymore.
-With social commerce growing rapidly over the past year, your consumers can now shop your products without even leaving their social apps.
+With social commerce growing rapidly over the past year, your consumers can now shop for your products without even leaving their social apps.

 By uploading your products to the social commerce platform, you can more seamlessly promote new products and launches on your social sites with convenient links and add-ons.

 While some businesses have shown concerns about the traffic this takes away from their e-commerce sites; we say that any sale is a positive sale!
 If you can build your revenue on social media, why not take advantage of the increase in sales and pre-built user-friendly shopping platform.

 Finally, your social media marketing will provide you with a plethora of insights and analytics.
 The great thing about these built-in insights is that they provide you valuable information about your audience, what they like, and when they like it.

 While this information can differ from platform to platform, you’ll likely begin to see strong patterns that reveal what content works for you and where you can make adjustments.
 The catch is – this is not only applicable to your social sites.